mdubey123/SentinalAI/README.md

 ## Overview

 SentinelAI v2 is a comprehensive, AI-powered cybersecurity analysis platform designed by Dr. Alexandra Chen.
-It provides enterprise-grade malware detection, vulnerability assessment, and intelligent threat analysis with gamification features and multi-LLM support.
+It provides enterprise-grade malware detection, vulnerability assessment, and intelligent threat analysis with gamification features and multi-LLM support   .

 ## Key Features